ToluwaniO/QuickEats/README.md

 QuickEats allows users to add and use different payment mediums and select which payment method they want to use during each transaction.

-Selecting Which Resturuant + Placing an Order:
+Selecting Which Restaurant + Placing an Order:

-Once the user is logged in, a list of all the available resturuants are prompted.
-Once the user gets their table number from the waitress, they can select the desired resturaunt and select their assigned table.
+Once the user is logged in, a list of all the available restaurants are prompted.
+Once the user gets their table number from the waitress, they can select the desired restaurant and select their assigned table.
 The user then needs to adds themselves to the table as an occupant and make their own order including any other orders they want to split.

 Paying Your Bill: